-For questions about Memorial Herman Advantage HMO or Memorial Hermann Advantage Plus HMO benefits, visit the "Our Plans" section at the MHHP Medicare Advantage webpage.
+For more information about our Memorial Herman Medicare Advantage plans, visit the "Our Plans" section at the MHHP Medicare Advantage webpage.

 Accessing Services

 Medicare Advantage ("MA") members are encouraged to choose a Primary Care Provider (PCP) to assist and coordinate their care.
 Members are encouraged, but not required, to coordinate with their PCP before seeking care from a specialist, except in the case of specified services (such as women's routine and preventive care and behavioral healthcare).